justin-eelma/reading_notes/reading_notes/class-13.md

 Amazon EC2 uses a virtual appliance called Amazon Machine Image (AMI), which is responsible for creating on-demand VM's within the cloud.
 You can launch multiple instances from a single AMI when you require multiple instances with the same configuration.

-In conclusion, virtualizing is a cost effective way of running a enterprise, the elasticity of virtualizations have made it possible to incorporate the appropriate amount resources for the task at hand.
+Virtualizing is a cost effective way of running a enterprise, the elasticity of virtualizations have made it possible to incorporate the appropriate amount resources for the task at hand.